BlackPythonDevs/blackpythondevs.github.io/community.md

 ### **LinkedIn** <i class="fab fa-linkedin"></i>

+Follow our [LinkedIn Page](https://www.linkedin.com/company/black-python-devs) to learn more about all the things happening around the community!

-Join our [LinkedIn Group](https://www.linkedin.com/groups/14336241/) to connect with professionals in the field, participate in relevant discussions, and stay updated with job opportunities and industry trends.
+Also, join our [LinkedIn Group](https://www.linkedin.com/groups/14336241/) to connect with professionals in the field, participate in relevant discussions, and stay updated with job opportunities and industry trends.

 ### **Email** <i class="far fa-envelope"></i>